“It was a fabulous weekend with so much to offer to so many.” – Ercil Wroth

 How will classes be run?
 Casually.
 We’ll have some scheduled classes, but the informal, impromptu learning atmosphere will be carefully fostered.

 Can I dye all weekend?
 Yes.
-We’ll start the dyepots on Friday morning and stop them at Sunday noon.
+We’ll start the dyepots on Friday afternoon and stop them Saturday night.
 Since dyeing involves long waits between good color, you can take other classes during the weekend.

 What will I learn?